-- Streets would not be closed to traffic, but they would be traffic-calmed with STOP signs, marked pedestrian crosswalks, and other features.
-There would be on-street parking in front of the Main Street shops. - Infrastructure improvements must be provided before or concurrent with any significant development. - Behind the "Main Street area," maintain the existing large-format shopping centers with anchor stores (i.e., grocery stores and household stores) and ancillary convenience-oriented shops (i.e., dry cleaning, drug stores, banks, etc.) Make their large parking lots available for "Main Street area" shops and restaurants.
+- These streets should be pedestrian-oriented, with sidewalks, street trees, pedestrian-scale lighting, a mix of small- and moderate-size business, all built up close to the street, with main entrances and display windows fronting the sidewalk. - Preferred businesses would include non-chain shops, services, café's, restaurants, etc. on the ground floor, as well as second-floor offices and apartments (see below.) - Streets would not be closed to traffic, but they would be traffic-calmed with STOP signs, marked pedestrian crosswalks, and other features.
+There would be on-street parking in front of the Main Street shops. - Behind Main Street, maintain the existing large-format shopping centers with anchor stores (i.e., grocery stores and household stores) and ancillary convenience-oriented shops (i.e., dry cleaning, drug stores, banks, etc.) Make their large parking lots available for "Main Street" shops and restaurants.

-Policy 4-78: Promote second-floor apartments and offices throughout the hamlet.
+Policy 4-7: Promote second-floor apartments and offices throughout the hamlet.

-• As noted, a mix of uses adds vitality to the hamlet business centers and provides a customer base for the retail uses.
+As noted, a mix of uses adds vitality to the hamlet business centers and provides a customer base for the retail uses.

-Policy 4-89: Work with businesses and business associations to establish a parking plan and district, whose purpose would be to connect/re-design lots into a coordinated network, shared by all businesses, or a business improvement district with broader responsibilities.
+Policy 4-8: Work with businesses and business associations to establish a parking plan and district, whose purpose would be to connect/re-design lots into a coordinated network, shared by all businesses, or a business improvement district with broader responsibilities.

 - The parking district would collect fees from property owners for the purpose of creating and maintaining shared parking lots. - Consolidated, interconnected parking would open up the possibility for allowing infill development along Commerce Street, for the purpose of creating the desired Main Street environment.
 This does not mean that there would be a net loss of parking spaces.
-The reorganization of the parking lots would yield additional spaces. - Allow on-street parking throughout the commercial core of Yorktown Heights, wherever there is adequate right-of-way.
+The re-organization of the parking lots would yield additional spaces. - Allow on-street parking throughout the commercial core of Yorktown Heights, wherever there is adequate right-of-way.
 This would add to the parking supply and could also be managed by the parking district. - In taking steps to establish a parking district, undertake an inclusive public outreach process that provides information about the concept/proposal and takes into account the opinions and concerns of local businesses. - In the meanwhile, or as an alternative, work with businesses to develop shared parking arrangements between adjacent property owners and businesses.
 In this scenario, adjacent lots could be linked on a case-by-case basis.
-This option is not preferred in the long run, because it does not create a complete parking network, which is necessary for the "Main Street" concept to take shape.
+This option is not preferred in the long run, because it does not create a complete parking network, which is necessary for the Main Street concept to take shape. - A business improvement district (BID) could do all the work envisioned for the parking district, but also take on additional responsibilities, such a trash/recycling collection, security, advertising, marketing, tenanting, etc. The BID could also work

-- A business improvement district (BID) could do all the work envisioned for the parking district, but also take on additional responsibilities, such a trash/recycling collection, security, advertising, marketing, tenanting, etc. The BID could also work closely with the Town to develop design guidelines for new development, assist with façade improvements, help with code enforcement, and oversee maintenance work. - The parking district or BID should work closely with the Main Street Manager on design, zoning, marketing, etc. (see Policy 4-4.)
+- closely with the Town to develop design guidelines for new development, assist with façade improvements, help with code enforcement, and oversee maintenance work. - The parking district or BID should work closely with the Main Street Manager on design, zoning, marketing, etc. (see Policy 4-4.)

-Policy 4-910: Develop a streetscape plan with preferred façade treatments, signage, lighting, landscaping, circulation, sidewalk improvements, etc.
+Policy 4-9: Develop a streetscape plan with preferred façade treatments, signage, lighting, landscaping, circulation, sidewalk improvements, etc.